naveen-tirupattur/tabulous/README.md

 ## Features

-- Summarize content of a tab
+- Summarize the content of a tab
 - Group tabs by domain name
 - Show duplicate tabs (everybody has them ;))